March in the Bethel CT Pride Parade!

 Step 2: Register Your Group

 Group representatives must complete the march group registration form so we can ensure you are included in the march formation on parade day.
-March group registration deadline: TBA, 2020.
+March group registration deadline: May 18 2024.

 Step 3: Get Ready for the Parade!